friday/textStretch.js/doc/jquery.md

 * Apply `white-space: nowrap` to the element if you want to avoid it from temporarily line-breaking while the window is scaled down.
 * Fonts are sometimes drawn outside of their specified width.
 It's a font feature, and not a bug in textStretch.
 If can be avoided using using a `margin` specified with the `em` unit (see index.html).

-## How it works (techy)
+## How it actually works
-textStretch temporarily applied some css to your elements to get their text widths.
+textStretch temporarily applied some css to make your elements inline-blocks.
+Then it can get the text-width.
 That width is then used in relation to the box width to calculate and set a new font-size.